Jewish center bomb threats: What the callers said

 - Some calls were automated, others were made by a real person, those who received them say

-(CNN)Some voices making the bomb threats were muffled and distorted.
+(CNN)Some of the voices making the bomb threats were muffled and distorted.
 Others were automated.

 "There is a bomb in one of the children's backpacks and it's going to detonate shortly," one said.